Semi Truck Winter Fronts: Useful or Outdated?

 The Cons of Winter Fronts

-This is also partly why adjustable winter fronts (with zippers or slots) are more useful designs; they're breathable.
+This is also partly why adjustable winter fronts (with zippers or slots) are more useful designs; they allow for some breathability.

 Best Winter Front Styles to Buy: Quilted, Non-Quilted, Zipper